-Upon completion of this Offering, we will be subject to the provisions of Section 203 of the DGCL.
+We are subject to the provisions of Section 203 of the DGCL.
 In general, Section 203 prohibits a publicly held Delaware corporation from engaging in a "business combination" with an "interested stockholder" for a three-year period following the time that this stockholder becomes an interested stockholder, unless the business combination is approved in a prescribed manner.
 Under Section 203, a business combination between a corporation and an interested stockholder is prohibited unless it satisfies one of the following conditions: